Sponsored

 Arapahoe Basin

-Alpine touring is free at Arapahoe Basin to season passholders, but you’ll need to obtain an Uphill Access Pass at the Season Pass Office.
+Uphill access at Arapahoe Basin requires an Uphill Access Pass from the Season Pass Office, with discounts available for season passholders.
 During operational hours, access is restricted to the eastern edge of the High Noon run, between the base area and Black Mountain Lodge — but except for terrain parks, the entire mountain is fair game in the early mornings and evenings.
+Learn more about uphill access at Arapahoe Basin.

 Aspen Snowmass

 Aspen Snowmass is the hub of Colorado’s earn-your-turns culture and home to America’s Uphill Race in March — as well as the world-famous Winter X-Games.
-All four Aspen mountains (Aspen, Snowmass, Aspen Highlands and Buttermilk) allow uphill skiing during operational hours; newbies might consider uphill lessons.
-No pass is necessary.
+All four Aspen mountains (Aspen, Snowmass, Aspen Highlands and Buttermilk) allow uphill skiing before, during and after operational hours depending on the mountain; newbies might consider uphill lessons.
+Purchase an Uphill Access Pass online or at the ticket office.
+Learn more about uphill access at Aspen Snowmass.

 Breckenridge Ski Resort